testingisdocumenting/webtau/webtau-docs/znai/utilities/introduction.md

 * [data](utilities/data) - module to read structured data like CSV and JSON into data structures like `TableData`, lists and maps
 * [file system](utilities/file-system) - module to create files, directories, reading data, unzipping, etc
+* [cache](utilities/cache) - module to cache results of test steps to be able to skip them during test development and exploration